anupam-sy/tf-gcp-training-lab/tf-meta_arg-lifecycle/README.md

 # Terraform - lifecycle block
-This sub-project contains terraform code to understand the concept of lifecycle block with the help of resource deployment on Google Cloud Platform.
+This sub-project contains terraform code to understand the concept of `lifecycle block` with the help of resource deployment on Google Cloud Platform.

 ## Prerequisites:
 All the prerequisites mentioned in top level readme file must be fulfilled for successful execution of code.

 ## Usage:
-To learn and notice the concept implementation, read below.
+To learn and understand the concept implementation, read below.

 -   lifecycle is a nested block that can appear within a resource block.
 The lifecycle block and its contents are meta-arguments, available for all resource blocks regardless of type. lifecycle block is used to change the typical behavoiur of resource.